All-pay auction: Forms of all-pay auctions

 The dollar auction is a two player Tullock auction, or a multiplayer game in which only the two highest bidders pay their bids.
-Another practical example is the bidding fee auction, also known as “penny auction”.
+Another practical examples are the bidding fee auction and the penny raffle (pejoratively known as a "Chinese auction").

-Other forms of all-pay auctions exist, such as a war of attrition (also known as biological auctions).
-An example is a second price all-pay auction, in which the highest bidder wins, but all (or more typically, both) bidders pay only the lower bid.
+Other forms of all-pay auctions exist, such as a war of attrition (also known as biological auctions), in which the highest bidder wins, but all (or more typically, both) bidders pay only the lower bid.
 The war of attrition is used by biologists to model conventional contests, or agonistic interactions resolved without recourse to physical aggression.

-The all pay auction is widely used in economics because it captures the essential elements of contests.
-It has been used to model (1) the lobbying for rents in regulated and trade protected industries, (2) technological competition and R&D races, and (3) a host of other situations including political campaigns, tournaments and job promotion.
-Essentially, these economic problems boil down to a contest that is an all-pay auction in effort; the player putting forth the greatest efforts the prize, while the efforts of other contestants go unrewarded.

 Rules

 The following analysis follows a few basic rules.